Luminis-Arnhem/jmeter-websocket-samplers/README.md

 The maximum number of bytes displayed is limited to 1 MB, set the JMeter property `view.results.tree.max_binary_size` to increase this value.
 To make the "Binary" render type appear higher in the dropdown, insert the class name `eu.luminis.jmeter.visualizers.RenderAsBinary` in the `view.results.tree.renderers_order` property.

-For examples of how to use the sampler, see the JMeter .jmx files in the [samples directory](https://bitbucket.org/pjtr/jmeter-websocket-samplers/src/master/samples/?at=master)!
+For examples of how to use the request-response sampler as well as the other samplers, see the JMeter .jmx files in the [samples directory](https://bitbucket.org/pjtr/jmeter-websocket-samplers/src/master/samples/?at=master)!

 ### Connections